JOHN WILLIAM ARKLESS 1898 -1917

 Evenwood Church Magazine August 1918

-ARKLESS J.W. is commemorated on the Thiepval Memorial to the Missing of the Somme
+Lance Corporal J.W.
+ARKLESS is commemorated on the Thiepval Memorial to the Missing of the Somme.

-Here we see, descendants of the Arkless family, representatives of the Bell and Winham families.
+The photo shows his descendants, representatives of the Bell and Ninham families visiting Thiepval.
 Front row, second right is Hilda Bell [nee Cox].
 She was Mabel Cox’s [nee Arkless] daughter, hence would have been John William’s niece.
+Next to her is Michael Ninham, her nephew, another member of the Cox family and then Alan Bell at the back.
+Left to right we have, Kath, Shirley, Tricia, Hilda, Bev (Alan’s wife) Michael and Glenys.